solidusjs/solidus/README.md

 ### Assets and Grunt

-Solidus has the capability to serve any static resource you choose, be it stylesheets, javascripts, images, fonts, flash files, or more.
-Just place your assets in the `assets` directory, and solidus will serve them up.
+Solidus has the capability to serve any static resource you choose, be it stylesheets, javascripts, images, fonts, flash files, etc. Just place your assets in the `assets` directory, and solidus will serve them up.

 For more information on asset compilation and management, see the [Solidus Site Template](https://github.com/SparkartGroupInc/solidus-site-template) documentation.